 Serendipity, Indiana – Book Two

-Emily Kincaid’s past includes a series of broken relationships and dead-end jobs, but her future is a giant question mark.
+Emily Kincaid’s past is strewn with broken relationships and dead-end jobs, and her future is a giant question mark.
 Everybody wants to help–the nurse aide Emily can’t stand, Emily’s grandmother who had the perfect marriage and wants Emily to find the right man, and her teenage sisters who are eager to get her out of their way.

 And on top of all this, there’s the voice in Emily’s head that keeps giving her advice she can’t understand.